UK tech experts · info@vividrepairs.co.uk

 • No paid placementsAffiliate commission doesn't change what wins.

 Video editing demands more from your hardware than casual computing.
 You need sufficient RAM to handle multiple video layers, a capable processor for rendering tasks, and adequate storage for large media files.
 This year's budget desktop market has shifted meaningfully, with more manufacturers offering genuine editing-focused builds rather than gaming machines repurposed for content work.
-We've tested and compared desktops under £1000 that deliver real performance for video editors, from entry-level setups suitable for YouTube creators to workstation-class machines capable of handling 4K timelines.
+Here are desktops under £1000 that deliver real performance for video editors, from entry-level setups suitable for YouTube creators to workstation-class machines capable of handling 4K timelines.

 Quick Verdict